The Links Site

 Easy Cinnamon Scrolls (No Yeast!)

-This cinnamon scroll recipe is adapted from one of the most popular recipes that I have shared on the blog – my 3 ingredient scones!
-I first made 3 ingredient scones a few years back and it has changed the way I make my scones.
-Since then I have created a fruit scone version and a chocolate chip scone version and they’re also very popular in my house!
+This cinnamon scroll recipe is adapted from one of the most popular recipes on my blog—my 3‑ingredient scones.
+When I first made them a few years ago, they completely changed the way I bake scones.
+Since then, I’ve created fruit scones and chocolate chip scones, and they’re just as popular in my house.
+It was only a matter of time before I turned that same simple dough into these gorgeous cinnamon scrolls.

-The recipe is super easy and has the added bonus that there’s no yeast involved.
-You don’t have to wait for the dough to rise.
-In fact you can have these in the oven in around 20 minutes!
+One of the best things about this recipe is how easy it is.
+There’s no yeast involved, so you don’t have to wait for the dough to rise — you can have these in the oven in around 20 minutes.
+It’s the kind of bake that feels indulgent but doesn’t require any fuss.

 One single cinnamon scroll that has been drizzled with icing is seen in the foreground.
 More iced scrolls can be seen in the background.